Skip to main content

 Configure the vectorizer

-Configure a Weaviate index to use a Google AI embedding model by setting the vectorizer as follows:
+Configure a Weaviate index as follows to use a Google embedding model:

 Note that the required parameters differ between Vertex AI and AI Studio.